wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

  If you update the API and the traffic structure is adjusted, API Discovery updates the built API inventory.

-The company may have several teams, disparate programming languages, and variety of language frameworks.
+The company may have several teams, disparate programming languages, and a variety of language frameworks.
 Thus changes can come to API at any time from different sources which make them difficult to control.
 For security officers it is important to detect changes as soon as possible and analyze them.
 If missed, such changes may hold some risks, for example:

-* The development team can start using a third-party library with a separate API and the do not notify the security specialists about that.
+* The development team can start using a third-party library with a separate API and they do not notify the security specialists about that.
 This way the company gets endpoints that are not monitored and not checked for vulnerabilities.
 They can be potential attack directions.
 * The PII data begin to be transferred to the endpoint.
 An unplanned transfer of PII can lead to a violation of compliance with the requirements of regulators, as well as lead to reputational risks.
 * Important for the business logic endpoint (for example, `/login`, `/order/{order_id}/payment/`) is no longer called.
 * Other parameters that should not be transferred, for example `is_admin` (someone accesses the endpoint and tries to do it with administrator rights) begin to be transferred to the endpoint.